 Membership in the co-op is tied to the assignment of a parent to one or more co-op teaching and/or supervision “jobs”.
 Once accepted, members agree to fulfill the duties of the co-op job and all other co-op fees and requirements.
 At any time, if the co-op job(s), fees, agreements, or other requirements are not being satisfactorily provided to the community or upheld by the family, members will be asked to leave the co-op.
 All decisions regarding membership and the application process are overseen by the co-op management: Manager of Operations; Manager of Adab and Culture; and Manager of Academics.

 The co-op is run by three managers.
-Co-op members will have an opportunity to provide their input via one of the four Parent Committees and a proposal process.
+Co-op members will have an opportunity to provide their input via one of the three Parent Committees and a proposal process.
 Each committee is chaired by one experienced co-op member (2 years or more).
 Remaining parents are assigned to a committee.
 Committees meet a minimum of 8 times per year to discuss co-op issues within their area.
 Proposals are sent to the managers for consideration.

 When conflict arises between students or parents, ILM Tree families engage in face-to-face problem-solving and conflict resolution in order to address the issues.
 They approach conflict as opportunities for growth and development of the children, the parents, and the co-op as a whole.
 When necessary, unresolved conflicts are brought to the managers for mediation and/or final decisions.